Bluefield University in the News

 “This is a big deal that someone was willing to put down over a thousand dollars for me to be able to do this, for someone to believe in you like that.
 You just need that one person to pay attention to you,” Mays said appreciatively.

-Through the contest with LOTL, Mays has the opportunity to go to Nashville, Tennessee for a week to meet with record labels and influential people in the Nashville music community, though he chose to attend in summer 2020 after he has graduated from Bluefield College.
+Through the contest with LOTL, Mays has the opportunity to go to Nashville, Tennessee for a week to meet with record labels and influential people in the Nashville music community, though he chose to attend in summer 2020 after he has graduated from Bluefield University.

-Mays says admissions counselor Will Workman has taught him a lot and has been quite influential since he started attending Bluefield College.
+Mays says admissions counselor Will Workman has taught him a lot and has been quite influential since he started attending Bluefield University.
 “We jammed together one day, and that lit more of a fire underneath me.
 He’s a really talented musician and made me realize how good it is to share the love of music.”

 Featured musicians on Mays’ album are Ryan Hunt on the piano, Peyton Gentry on the drums, and Dylan Walsh on the bass.
 For more information about the album “Looking for a Fire,” email Benjamin Mays at [email protected].